OpenTranslationBible/open-bible/en-GB/48.Galatians/md/galatians-04.md

 ## Galatians 4:22

-For it is written that Abraham had two sons, one by the slave woman and one by the free woman.
+For it is written that Abraham had two sons, one by the servant woman and one by the free woman.

 ## Galatians 4:23

-The son of the slave woman was born according to the flesh, but the son of the free woman was born through the promise.
+The son of the servant woman was born according to the flesh, but the son of the free woman was born through the promise.

 ## Galatians 4:24